tronprotocol/java-tron/shell.md

 * Get the latest release

+  Get the latest released version of `FullNode.jar` and `config.conf`, then start the `FullNode.jar`.

   ```
   sh start.sh --release --run
   ```

-* Clone source code and run
+* Clone source code, compile the `Fullnode.jar` and start the service

   ```
   sh start.sh -cb --run